 Steven Monacelli Special Investigative Correspondent

-Steven Monacelli is an investigative journalist in Dallas.
+Steven Monacelli is a special investigative correspondent for the Observer and a freelance investigative journalist based in Dallas.
+He covers extremism, disinformation, and other topics.
 His reporting has been featured in Rolling Stone, The Daily Beast, The Real News, Dallas Observer, Dallas Weekly, and more.
 He is also the publisher of Protean Magazine, a nonprofit literary publication.

 Ben Sargent, a bald, older white man with a bushy white beard is dressed in a suit and red bowtie, with his artistic tools, including pens, in front of him.